FrameOracle: Learning What to See and How Much to See in Videos: Qualitative Examples

 \section{Qualitative Examples}

-As shown in Figure \ref{fig:examples_correct}, FrameOracle can achieve the same correct answers as uniform sampling while using far fewer frames.
-In the illustrated examples, our selector retained only 4 frames or, in some cases, just 2 frames out of the original 16 inputs, yet still provided sufficient evidence to answer the questions correctly.
-This demonstrates that many uniformly sampled frames are redundant and that FrameOracle effectively filters them out without compromising accuracy.
+As shown in Figure~\ref{fig:examples_correct}, FrameOracle can achieve correct answers using far fewer frames than uniform sampling.
+In the illustrated examples, our selector retains only 2–4 frames out of the original 16 inputs, yet these frames provide sufficient evidence to answer the questions accurately.
+This highlights that many uniformly sampled frames are redundant and that FrameOracle effectively filters them without sacrificing accuracy.

-Figure \ref{fig:examples_incorrect} shows cases aligned with RQ1 (see Section \ref{sec:results_analysis}).
-Feeding all 16 uniformly sampled frames can mislead the VLM with irrelevant or distracting content, producing incorrect answers.
-In contrast, FrameOracle selects a smaller, query-aligned subset, enabling the model to focus on relevant evidence and provide accurate answers.
-These examples demonstrate that more frames do not guarantee better performance, and adaptive selection of fewer, informative frames improves understanding.
+Figure~\ref{fig:examples_incorrect} presents cases related to RQ1 (Section~\ref{sec:results_analysis}).
+Providing all 16 uniformly sampled frames can introduce irrelevant or distracting content, leading the VLM to produce incorrect answers.
+In contrast, FrameOracle selects a smaller, query-focused subset, allowing the model to concentrate on relevant evidence and answer correctly.
+These examples illustrate that more frames do not necessarily improve performance, and adaptive selection of fewer, informative frames enhances understanding.